-If you fled your country seeking protection from physical harm, psychological or mental harm, or torture based on your race, political opinion, religion, nationality, or social group, you may be able to apply for asylum in the United States.
+If you fled your country seeking protection from physical harm, psychological harm, or mental harm, or torture based on your race, political opinion, religion, nationality, or social group (t, you may be able to apply for asylum in the United States.
 People applying for asylum must navigate a difficult legal process.
-Given the complexity of the law and the current climate, I advise people to hire an attorney.
+Given the complexity of the law and the current climate the United States, hiring an attorney is important.
 At the very least, you should do a thorough consultation with us or another competent experienced attorney.
 Below are some frequently asked questions about the application process.

 What Is Asylum?
 Asylum is a protection granted to foreign nationals already in the United States or at the border if you can show that you meet an international definition of a refugee.
 This refugee definition is someone who is unable or unwilling to return to his or her home country, and cannot obtain protection in that country, due to past persecution or a well-founded fear of being persecuted in the future on account of race, religion, nationality, membership in a particular social group, or political opinion.

 There are two ways in which you may apply for asylum in the United States: (1) an affirmative application and (2) the defensive application process.
 If you arrive at a U.S. port of entry or are stopped while attempting to enter the United States without inspection, generally you must apply through the defensive asylum process.
 You are required to prove that you meet the international definition of a refugee.
 Applicants often provide substantial evidence throughout the affirmative and defensive processes demonstrating either past persecution or that you have a “well-founded fear” of future persecution in from your home country.
 Your own testimony is usually critical to your asylum determination.
 Asylum seekers with attorneys have a much higher rate of success than those who file their cases by themselves.